 (E) Potential to cause harm through persistence and bio-accumulation.

-(d) The Department will develop ambient benchmarks for proposal to the ATSAC based upon a protocol that uses reasonable estimates of plausible upper-bound exposures that neither grossly underestimate nor grossly overestimate risks.
+(d) DEQ will develop ambient benchmarks for proposal to the ATSAC based upon a protocol that uses reasonable estimates of plausible upper-bound exposures that neither grossly underestimate nor grossly overestimate risks.

-(e) Within three months of the first meeting of the ATSAC, the Department will propose ambient benchmark concentrations for the highest priority air toxics for review by the ATSAC.
-The Department will propose additional and revised air toxics ambient benchmarks for review by the ATSAC based on the prioritization criteria in OAR 340-246-0090(2)(c).
-Once the ATSAC has completed review of each set of proposed ambient benchmarks, the Department will, within 60 days, begin the process to propose ambient benchmarks as administrative rules for adoption by the Environmental Quality Commission.
+(e) Within three months of the first meeting of the ATSAC, DEQ will propose ambient benchmark concentrations for the highest priority air toxics for review by the ATSAC.
+DEQ will propose additional and revised air toxics ambient benchmarks for review by the ATSAC based on the prioritization criteria in OAR 340-246-0090(2)(c).
+Once the ATSAC has completed review of each set of proposed ambient benchmarks, DEQ will, within 60 days, begin the process to propose ambient benchmarks as administrative rules for adoption by the Environmental Quality Commission.

-(f) If the Department is unable to propose ambient benchmarks to the ATSAC by the deadlines specified in OAR 340-246-0090(2)(e), the ATSAC will review the most current EPA ambient benchmarks.
+(f) If DEQ is unable to propose ambient benchmarks to the ATSAC by the deadlines specified in OAR 340-246-0090(2)(e), the ATSAC will review the most current EPA ambient benchmarks.
 If EPA ambient benchmarks are not available, the ATSAC will review the best available information from other states and local air authorities.

 (g) The ATSAC will consider proposed ambient benchmarks and evaluate their adequacy for meeting risk and hazard levels, considering human health, including sensitive human populations, scientific uncertainties, persistence, bio-accumulation, and, to the extent possible, multiple exposure pathways.
 The ATSAC will conduct this review consistent with the criteria in OAR 340-246-0090(2)(c) and (d).
-The ATSAC will report these findings to the Department.
-If the ATSAC unanimously disagrees with the Department's recommendation, the Department will re-consider and re-submit its recommendation at a later date.
+The ATSAC will report these findings to DEQ.
+If the ATSAC unanimously disagrees with DEQ's recommendation, DEQ will re-consider and re-submit its recommendation at a later date.

-(h) The ATSAC will complete review of and report findings on each set of ambient benchmarks as expeditiously as possible, but no later than 12 months after the Department has proposed them.
-If the ATSAC is unable to complete review of ambient benchmarks within 12 months after the Department's proposal, the Department will initiate rulemaking to propose ambient benchmarks.
+(h) The ATSAC will complete review of and report findings on each set of ambient benchmarks as expeditiously as possible, but no later than 12 months after DEQ has proposed them.
+If the ATSAC is unable to complete review of ambient benchmarks within 12 months after DEQ's proposal, DEQ will initiate rulemaking to propose ambient benchmarks.

-(i) The Department will review all ambient benchmarks at least every five years and, if necessary, propose revised or additional ambient benchmarks to the ATSAC.
-At its discretion, the Department may review and propose a benchmark for review by the ATSAC at any time when new information is available.
+(i) DEQ will review all ambient benchmarks at least every five years and, if necessary, propose revised or additional ambient benchmarks to the ATSAC.
+At its discretion, DEQ may review and propose a benchmark for review by the ATSAC at any time when new information is available.

 (3) Ambient Benchmarks.
 Benchmark concentrations are in units of micrograms of air toxic per cubic meter of ambient air, on an average annual basis.
 The Chemical Abstract Service Registry Number (CASRN) is shown in parentheses.